VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

     - machine learning
 ---

 I recently posted about [automatically making music](http://www.vikparuchuri.com/blog/evolve-your-own-beats-automatically-generating-music).
-The method that I used pulled out interesting sequences of music from existing songs and remixed them.
-While this method worked reasonably well, it also didn't give me full control over the basics of the music; I wasn't actually specifying which instruments to use, or what notes to play.
+The algorithm that I made pulled out interesting sequences of music from existing songs and remixed them.
+While this worked reasonably well, it also didn't have full control over the basics of the music; it wasn't actually specifying which instruments to use, or what notes to play.

 Maybe I'm being a control freak, but it would be nice to have complete control over exactly what is being played and how it is being played, rather than making a "remixing engine" (although the remixing engine is cool).
 It would also kind of fulfill my on-and-off ambition of playing the guitar (I'm really bad at it).

 Enter the [MIDI format](http://en.wikipedia.org/wiki/MIDI).
 The MIDI format lets you specify pitch, velocity, and instrument.
 You can specify different instruments in different tracks, and then combine the tracks to make a song.
 You can write the song into a file, after which you can covert it to sound (I'll describe this process a bit more further down).
-Using the power of MIDI, we can quickly define music from the ground up using a computer, and then play it back.
+Using the power of MIDI, we can define music from the ground up using a computer, and then play it back.

 Now that we know that something like MIDI exists, we can define our algorithm like this:

 * Calibrate track generation by reading in a lot of MIDI tracks
-* Generate instrumental tracks
+* Generate instrumental tracks and tempo tracks
 * Combine the instrumental tracks to make songs
 * Convert the songs into sound
 * Judge the quality of the sound